 Cats with more skittish, fearful temperaments may take several days before they finally reach a threshold point (typically ten to twelve days) and before they will finally break cover.
 In one case, an extremely timid cat hiding inside the attic of a veterinarian's office did not enter a baited humane trap for twenty-two days, most likely due to barking dog noises that kept the cat in a constant state of fear.
 Cat owners should be encouraged to continue with trapping efforts even if their cat does not immediately enter the baited trap.

 Wiggly-butt, friendly dogs are more inclined to go directly up to the first person who calls them.
-These dogs are at risk of self adoption because they end up with well-meaning rescuers who don't want to turn them into an animal shelter for fear they'll lose their lives there.
+These dogs are at risk of self-adoption because they end up with well-meaning rescuers who don't want to turn them into an animal shelter for fear they will lose their lives there.
 Depending on the terrain and population density where the dog was lost, these dogs will generally be found fairly close to home or will be picked up by someone close to the escape point.

 Dogs with aloof temperaments are wary of strangers and will initially avoid human contact.
 Eventually, they will be inclined to accept human contact once they have overcome fear issues and become hungry enough.
 The wariness of these dogs can be easily misinterpreted as "abuse," since many will cower in fear.
-In addition, these dogs are often not recovered for weeks or months after their escape, giving them the physical appearance (thinness, injuries, stickers, ticks, etc.) that they're .
+In addition, these dogs are often not recovered for weeks or months after their escape, giving them the physical appearance (thinness, injuries, stickers, ticks, etc.) that they're stray and homeless rather than someone's lost pet.

-Dogs with timid, skittish temperaments (due to genetics and/or puppyhood experiences) are more inclined to travel farther and are at a higher risk of being hit by cars.
+Dogs with timid, skittish temperaments (due to genetics, a lack of socialization, and/or puppyhood experiences) are more inclined to travel farther and are at a higher risk of being hit by cars.
 Due to their cowering, fearful behavior, people assume these dogs were "abused," making them reluctant to search for an owner.
-It may be necessary to use , baited humane dog traps, or "lost dog calming signals" (see below) to capture a skittish dog.
+It may be necessary to use "magnet" dogs with a snappy snare, baited humane dog traps, specially built enclosure traps, or "lost dog calming signals" (see below) to capture a skittish dog.

 Dog and cat caregivers often behave in ways that actually reduce their chances of recovering their lost pet.